 AISN developed the first accredited American high school in Mauritania.
 Our high school program celebrated its first true graduate in 2011.
 AISN graduates now attend universities in several countries.
 The high school is fully accredited through grade 12.
-Currently, classes are grouped into the following divisions: grades 9-10 and grades 11-12.

 Students also have advisory periods that have a focus on college readiness.

 All high school students are required to have their own personal laptop or Chromebook to use each day.
 If needed, Chromebooks can be purchased from the school.